The Northwest Bergen History Coalition

 The Inside of the Old Paramus Reformed Church for the holidays

 What I liked after the service was over was that everyone walked up to me to greet me.
 I was one of the younger people in the church and I guess that they were happy to see some young blood.
+The congregation is so welcoming as I think they want newer members to join and I have to say that the services there are very inspiring and though provoking.

 The services there are very nice and I thought the church with its wooden benches and older architecture made the service even more special.
 It was a combination of the decoration, the music, the songs and the friendliness of the congregation that made the last day of the 12 Days of Christmas special for me.